awsdocs/amazon-s3-userguide/doc_source/batch-ops-invoke-lambda.md

 ### Example Lambda function for S3 Batch Operations<a name="batch-ops-invoke-lambda-custom-functions-example"></a>

-The following example Python Lambda function iterates through the manifest, copying and renaming each object\.
+The following example Python Lambda function iterates through the manifest, copying and renaming every object\.

 As the example shows, keys from S3 Batch Operations are URL encoded\.
 To use Amazon S3 with other AWS services, it's important that you URL decode the key that is passed from S3 Batch Operations\.